Overview

 Priority development

-We’re committed to being flexible in the process to ensure that unanticipated research needs can be captured on an as-needed basis.
-We’re always open to receiving stakeholder input as priorities evolve and emergent issues arise.
+The priority development process is influenced by research needs identified through both formal and informal stakeholder engagement opportunities.
+We’re committed to being flexible during this process to ensure that unanticipated research needs can be captured on an as-needed basis.
+We’re always open to receiving stakeholder input as priorities evolve and issues arise.

 We actively communicate research results to the sector in a variety of pathways, often in partnership with industry.